relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ![](media/4ea5493c6871466e5ab385ec5c08f8ff.png)

-### Data Archive Action Type
+### Data Disposal Action Type

-> **WARNING:** The Data Archive Action will permanently delete all documents that match the Rule conditions and are outside the Data Retention window.
+> **WARNING:** The Data Disposal Action will permanently delete all documents that match the Rule conditions and are outside the Data Retention window.
+>
+> Data Disposal will only delete files located in valid Data Batch folders.
+Documents not ingested by Trace will not be deleted
+>
+> If a Document is disposed, but not its parent or children, only the disposed Documents files are deleted
+>
+> Documents which were imported as part of a Data Batch which is in the `CompletedWithErrors` state will not be deleted

-The Data Archive Action Type follows the same Trace Rules Engine paradigm with one added condition:
+The Data Disposal Action Type follows the same Trace Rules Engine paradigm with one added condition:

--   You attach the Data Archive action to a Rule
+-   You attach the Data Disposal action to a Rule

 -   The rule executes the actions on documents that match the Rule conditions